-The only recorded human fatality as a result of VX is in Japan in 1994, when a sect used it also been used in Iraq by Saddam Hussein, though there is no conclusive evidence.
-Sheep fared less well: Over 6000 were killed or injured in 1968 after a test in Utah, USA
+of VX is in Japan in 1994, when a sect used it to assassinate a former member.
+It may have also been used in Iraq by Saddam Hussein, though there is no conclusive evidence.
+Sheep fared less well: Over 6000 were killed or injured in 1968 after a test in Utah, USA with leftover VX leaking from a disper suggested as the likely accidental cause.